Because of their attractive appearance, and algae-eating habits, pleco pets would often draw the attention of both beginner and advanced aquarists.

 We can increase the oxygen levels in our home aquariums by encouraging some agitation of the water surface.

-Keeping an aquarium well oxygenated is even harder if the tank itself is smaller, as there’s less surface area.
+So by extension, keeping an aquarium well oxygenated is even harder if the tank itself is smaller, as there’s less water surface area.

-Nitrate building up hinders the growth of your fish.
+Nitrate building up in the water may hinder the growth of your fish.

 Furthermore, plecos generate quite a lot of fish waste, which is why the nitrate build-up happens at an even higher pace.